tronprotocol/tron-docker/private_net/README.md

 ```
 If you encounter any difficulties or need more customized operations, check the Troubleshooting section below.

-### Close Docker Application
+### Close Docker application
-Java-Tron supports application shutdown with `kill -15`, which sends a `SIGTERM` signal to the application, allowing it to gracefully shut down.
-Java-Tron is also compatible with force shutdown using `kill -9`, which sends a `SIGKILL` signal.
+java-tron supports application shutdown with `kill -15`, which sends a `SIGTERM` signal to the application, allowing it to gracefully shut down. java-tron is also compatible with force shutdown using `kill -9`, which sends a `SIGKILL` signal.

 Thus, you can use the command `docker-compose stop/down` or `docker-compose kill` to stop or close all the services.

-## Interact with Tron Private Network
+## Interact with TRON private network
 In docker-compose.yml, notice the ports mapping:
 ```
 ports: